Chicago Cougars: Peter Pan Incident

 The Cougars made the playoffs only once, in 1974.
 The initial series against the New England Whalers passed without incident, but the next two series would be difficult in more ways than one.
 The International Amphitheatre was unavailable for the second round because it had booked a production of Peter Pan, featuring actress and former Olympic gymnast Cathy Rigby in the title role.
 Though the team did negotiate for use of Chicago Stadium, the home of the rival Chicago Black Hawks of the NHL and the National Basketball Association's Chicago Bulls, it too was unavailable because both those teams were playing in their own playoffs.
-The team briefly considered playing the matches at the Cleveland Arena before deciding to go to stay in Illinois at a public skating rink, the Randhurst Twin Ice Arena, adjacent to Mount Prospect's Randhurst Mall.
+The team briefly considered playing the matches at the Cleveland Arena and the Convocation Center at University of Notre Dame before deciding to go to stay in Illinois at a public skating rink, the Randhurst Twin Ice Arena, adjacent to Mount Prospect's Randhurst Mall.
 Though the arena could only hold 2,000 spectators, the team played its three home matches of the series in Randhurst.